FrancisRussell/zoog/README.md

 The following options are available:

+* `--preset=none`: In this mode, Zoog will set the output gain in the Opus binary header to 0dB.
+In players that do not support `R128` tags, this will cause the Opus file to play back at the volume of the originally encoded source.
+You may want this if you use a player that doesn't support any sort of volume normalization.

-* `--replay-gain-loudness` (default): In this mode, Zoog will set the output gain in the Opus binary header to the value that ensures playback will occur at -18 LUFS, which should match the loudness of ReplayGain normalized files.
+* `--preset=rg`: In this mode, Zoog will set the output gain in the Opus binary header to the value that ensures playback will occur at -18 LUFS, which should match the loudness of ReplayGain normalized files.
 This is probably the best option if you have a player which supports ReplayGain for other file formats, but doesn't know about `R128` tags.
 This will use the album normalization value if present, and the track normalization value if not.

-* `--no-output-gain`: In this mode, Zoog will set the output gain in the Opus binary header to 0dB.
-In players that do not support `R128` tags, this will cause the Opus file to play back at the volume of the originally encoded source.
-You probably want this if you use a player that doesn't support any sort of volume normalization.

-* `--r128-loudness`: In this mode, Zoog will set the output gain in the Opus binary header to the value that ensures playback will occur at -23 LUFS, which should match the loudness of files produced by `opusenc` from FLAC files which contained ReplayGain information.
+* `--preset=r128`: In this mode, Zoog will set the output gain in the Opus binary header to the value that ensures playback will occur at -23 LUFS, which should match the loudness of files produced by `opusenc` from FLAC files which contained ReplayGain information.
 You're unlikely to want this